What is futures trading?

 Are there any decent futures trading educational courses?

-Once again, the answer is yes, the large exchanges all have educational programs such as this one from the CME and there are many books and other resources around futures trading out there for would-be traders to read and digest.
+Yes, the large exchanges all have educational programs such as this one from the CME and there are many books and other resources around futures trading out there for would-be traders to read and digest.